AhmadHassan71/AhmadHassan71/README.md

 </div>

 ## About me
-I am a undergraduate Computer Science student at Fast-NUCES.
-I am passionate about web development, game development and am always eager to learn new things.
-I enjoy solving problems and turning ideas into reality through programming.
+I am an undergraduate Computer Science student at Fast-NUCES.
+I am passionate about web and game development.
+I enjoy solving problems and turning ideas into reality through programming because of my hunger to learn more.
 I am seeking an internship in web engineering and game development, where I can apply my skills and knowledge to real-world projects and gain valuable experience in the industry.

 ## Skills

-- Programming languages: Python, C, C++, JavaScript, C#
+- Programming languages: Python, C, C++, JavaScript
 - Web development: HTML, CSS, ASP.NET
-- Game development: SDL2, GLUT, Unity
+- Game development: SDL2, GLUT
 - Database: MySQL, SQLSERVER
 - Tools: GitHub, VS Code, VisualStudio